Matcha Info

 ——————————————————————-

-The practice of reducing steamed and pan-fired Camellia sinensis leaves into powder started in the 12th century as a ritual among Zen Buddhists.
-Legend has it when matcha spread into Japan, the tea caught the eye of the shogun who upon seeing its effects made samurai take matcha before training.
+The practice of reducing pan-fired Tea leaves into powder started in the 12th century as a ritual among Zen Buddhists.
+Legend has it when Matcha spread across Japan the tea caught the shogun’s eye, who upon seeing its effect made samurai drink Matcha before training.

 Disclaimer: Aion Naturals does not provide medical advice.
 The content of the Sites are for informational purposes only.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment, nor has it been evaluated by the Food and Drug Administration.
 Any application of the material provided is at the reader's discretion and is his or her sole responsibility.